greenlakexmas/RDSFeed/README.md

 There is also a [quickstart](https://github.com/greenlakexmas/RDSFeed/blob/master/QUICKSTART.md) to make you more informed.

+And of course, the entire source for RDSFeed is available here.

 ## What it does

 RDSFeed is an operational container for producing text statements in a timely manner.
 The RDSFeed application